 Till date we have 3 members enlisted for this trip.
 With the maximum strength of 9 people, which still leave room for 6 more to join.

 This trip actually provides a chance to see best of both regions – west and east Bhutan.
-West juxtapose with modernization and tradition & culture.
-You can see the blend of traditions and culture in harmony with modernization and east with its quaint charms.
+West juxtapose with modernisation and tradition & culture.
+You can see the blend of traditions and culture in harmony with modernisation and east with its quaint charms.

 Outline Itinerary of the trip

 Thu Oct.
 23, 14 : In Trashigang (Day excursion to Tashi Yangtse)

 Fri Oct.
 24, 14 : Start trek to Donmong Chu